freshollie/esbuild-plugin-webpack-bridge/README.md

 - [file-loader](https://github.com/webpack-contrib/file-loader).
 Because currently esbuild does not have an API that allows to tell the bundler where the loaded file is placed by the loader.

+## Contributing

+The plugin is under development, so any PR is highly welcomed.
+But if you're going to implement something that changes current API or may take a lot of your time to develop, please, open an issue first.
+Just to notify me about your intentions.